foojang/bikesharing/README.md

 We also need to consider repair times and when bikes need to be down.
 The best for maintenance is after 2 am and before 6 am.
 This will reduce how many bikes are out of service during peak times.

 ![image](https://user-images.githubusercontent.com/95973377/160503111-fa0d054f-4f09-4b8a-876c-4f99f6965e7c.png)

+Two additional data points I would like to see is tourist vs resident for using the bikes.
+The majority of users or subscribers but how many only signed up for a week while they were in NYC on a trip.
+This could affect usage in Des Moines.
+The second data point I would like to see is the maintenance cost of each bike vs the life of the bike.
+How durable is each bike and how often would we need to replace each bike.